flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ### Resetting To Defaults

-!!! warning "Not available in the Stable version"

 If you have done a previous calibration or if you have trouble with the calibration you can reset the calibration to its default values by pressing the reset button.

 ![EFB-Calibration-Page](../../assets/flypad/throttle-calibration/efb-calibration-page-reset.png "EFB-Calibration-Page"){loading=lazy}